How to Use Online Video for Small and Medium Sized Businesses

 1) Peaceful Valley Farm & Garden Supply: Educating Their Clients

-In 1976, husband and wife team Eddie and Pattie Boudier launched their organic farm, Peaceful Valley Farm & Garden Supply in Nevada City, California.
+In 1996, husband and wife team Eric and Pattie Bouldier purchased Peaceful Valley Farm & Garden Supply, a business dating from 1976 in Grass Valley, California.
 They’ve since established themselves as leaders in the field of organic supplies, in part by leading the way in online video marketing.
 They are constantly adding videos to their YouTube series to educate the home organic gardener and canner.
 And that knowledge creates a greater need for their products!
 Here’s one simple example starring Pattie:

 2) Doucette & Wolfe Furniture: Showing The Manufacturing Process